cgremaud/wireframes/README.md

 # Description

+*This repo is deprecated.
+See (The main repo)[https://github.com/LaunchCodeLiftoffProjects/gab-group-a/tree/colyns-branch] for the latest version of this code.*

 This repo is where I store designs, prototypes and wireframes for frontend components of the Helping Hands app.

 Helping Hands is my capstone project for LaunchCode's Liftoff program.
 It is a mutual aid app designed to connect people in need with their neighbors who can share.